Luvin-Max/Luvin-Max/README.md

 - 🔭 Currently architecting **VazhiTraX** - A revolutionary transit solution
 - 🌱 Learning **Ethical Hacking, Blockchain Security, and Cloud Pentesting**
 - 💡 Passionate about creating accessible, performant web experiences
-- ⚡ Fun fact: I can solve a Rubik's cube in under 2 minutes!

----
-### 👀 About Me
-- 🔭 Currently working on **VazhiTraX** project
-- 🌱 Learning **Ethical Hacking**, Cybersecurity, and Programming Languages
 - 💞️ Looking to collaborate on web & application development projects
 - 📫 Reach me at: **a.luvin@gmail.com**

 ---